e-zhang/GetData-CourseProject/CodeBook.md

 ### The following variables/features descriptions were extract from the UCI data set
 ## Body Acceleration Accelerometer Data

-tBodyAcc-mean()-X, tBodyAcc-mean()-Y, tBodyAcc-mean()-Z: the mean value of the measured accelerometer data in the 3 axial dimensiosn with a frequency greater than 0.3 Hz
+tBodyAcc-mean()-X, tBodyAcc-mean()-Y, tBodyAcc-mean()-Z: the mean value of the measured accelerometer data in the 3 axial dimensions with a frequency greater than 0.3 Hz

-tBodyAcc-std()-X, tBodyAcc-std()-Y, tBodyAcc-std()-Z: the std value of the measured accelerometer data in the 3 axial dimensiosn with a frequency greater than 0.3 Hz
+tBodyAcc-std()-X, tBodyAcc-std()-Y, tBodyAcc-std()-Z: the std value of the measured accelerometer data in the 3 axial dimensions with a frequency greater than 0.3 Hz

 tBodyAccMag-mean(): the mean value of the magnitude of the three dimensional body acceleration signal

 tBodyAccMag-std(): the std value of the magnitude of the three dimensional body acceleration signal

-tBodyAccJerk-mean()-X, tBodyAccJerk-mean()-Y, tBodyAccJerk-mean()-Z - the mean value of the derived linear velocity of the acceleromter data in the 3 axial dimensiosn with a frequency greater than 0.3 Hz
+tBodyAccJerk-mean()-X, tBodyAccJerk-mean()-Y, tBodyAccJerk-mean()-Z - the mean value of the derived linear velocity of the acceleromter data in the 3 axial dimensions with a frequency greater than 0.3 Hz

-tBodyAccJerk-std()-X, tBodyAccJerk-std()-Y, tBodyAccJerk-std()-Z - the std value of the derived linear velocity of the acceleromter data in the 3 axial dimensiosn with a frequency greater than 0.3 Hz
+tBodyAccJerk-std()-X, tBodyAccJerk-std()-Y, tBodyAccJerk-std()-Z - the std value of the derived linear velocity of the acceleromter data in the 3 axial dimensions with a frequency greater than 0.3 Hz

 tBodyAccJerkMag-mean(): the mean value of the magnitude of the three dimensional body jerk signal